Getting started with the Kit WordPress plugin

 (You can also navigate to the Kit plugin's settings by clicking Settings on your WordPress sidebar > Kit.)

-In this article, we'll focus on configuring these advanced settings:
+In this article, we'll focus on configuring these Advanced settings found at the bottom of the General Settings page:

 Enabling the debug log

-The General Settings page's Debug setting will generate a record of your Kit plugin activity.
+The General Settings page's Debug setting generates a record of your Kit plugin activity.

 This record, or debug log, will be displayed on the Tools page of your Kit plugin settings.